Our Story

 Founder, Integrative Eco Art Therapist

-Mor’’ work is informed by collaborations with organizations including the University of Pennsylvania, The Nature Conservancy, Climate Mental Health Network, Climate Psychology Alliance – North America, and the Climate Emotional Resilience Institute.
+Mor is the creator of Integrative Eco Art Therapy, the Climate Emotions Mandala Project, and Emotional Biomimicry™, interdisciplinary frameworks that cultivate emotional resilience, ecological awareness, and collective meaning-making.
+Her work has been presented through collaborations with organizations including the University of Pennsylvania, The Nature Conservancy, Climate Psychology Alliance North America, and the Climate Emotional Resilience Institute.

 Julia Volonts